 The Lankenau Institute for Medical Research

-The Lankenau Institute for Medical Research (LIMR) has adopted a mandatory initial and on-going educational training program for all personnel involved in animal care and use.
-The program includes individual training with the Principal Investigator (PI), an on-line training course, video material, manual review, attendance an annual in-service session and training with the Veterinarian (as needed).
+The Lankenau Institute for Medical Research (LIMR) has adopted a mandatory initial and ongoing educational training program for all personnel involved in animal care and use.
+The program includes individual training with the Principal Investigator (PI), an online training course, video material, manual review, attendance at an annual in-service session and training with the veterinarian (as needed).

 Species-Specific Courses - required for all researchers.
-These courses must be selected depending on your specific research area (e.g. mice, hamsters, dogs, etc.) and completed.
+These courses must be selected depending on your specific research area (e.g., mice, hamsters, dogs) and completed.

 Please follow this link to register for CITI educational program: www.citiprogram.org

 Print a copy of the completion report for your records.
 You will not receive a certification from LIMR.

 Research personnel at LIMR are required to take Working with the IACUC and appropriate species-specific courses.
 The BASIC training courses are valid for 3 years.
 Once 3 years have passed, you are required to re-certify by taking a REFRESHER Course that corresponds with the appropriate Group listed above.
 Please note that the REFRESHER.
 Courses are for those who wish to continue research upon expiration of the three-year certification period.
 Refresher courses are also valid for 3 years.

 2. Training CD on Rodent Survival Surgery is required for those performing this type of procedure.
 It is available in the Office of Research Affairs, Lankenau Institute for Medical Research, Suite G-44.